django-mptt/django-mptt/docs/upgrade.rst

 0.9.1
 =====

-Support for django 2.1 has been added, support for django<1.11 is removed.
+Support for Django 2.1 has been added, support for Django<1.11 is removed.
 Support for deprecated South has been removed.

 Some updates have been made on the documentation such as:

 - Misc updates in the docs (formatting)
 - Added italian translation
-- Remove unnecessary db_index=True from doc examples
+- Remove unnecessary `db_index=True` from doc examples
 - Include on_delete in all TreeForeignKey examples in docs
 - Use https:// URLs throughout docs where available
 - Document project as stable and ready for use in production